 Gryphon House produces early education resources for Early Childhood Education.
 They have a page just for Parents which gives parents free activities and resources for infants.

-As you may have noticed, this is a popular combination when it comes to Christian homeschooling curriculum!
+As you may have noticed, this is a popular combination for Christian homeschooling curriculum!

 Northgate Academy Christian Homeschool Program

-Northgate Academy offers a Christian homeschooling curriculum to families with high school-aged students at an affordable price that is 80% cheaper than traditional private schools.
-They present material in an online format, so it is accessible from anywhere in the world.
+Northgate Academy is a popular homeschool curriculum as it offers a Christian program to families with high school-aged students at an affordable price that is 80% cheaper than traditional private schools.
+In addition, they present material in an online format, so it is accessible from anywhere in the world.

 They also offer 24/7 tutoring support.

-Northgate Academ offers accreditation from the North Central Association CASI, the Southern Association of Colleges and School CASI, and the Northwest Accrediting Commission.
+Northgate Academy offers accreditation from the North Central Association CASI, the Southern Association of Colleges and School CASI, and the Northwest Accrediting Commission.

 Students don’t have to wait until next semester to start; instead, they can enroll anytime and start their studies immediately.
 You can find out more about Northgate Academy here.

-The Wildwood curriculum is described on their website as a ‘secular Charlotte Mason homeschooling curriculum’.
-It is a home education program that is currently being built and writers are up to Form III (12-14 years).
+The Wildwood curriculum is described as a ‘secular Charlotte Mason homeschooling curriculum.”
+It is a home education program currently being built, and writers are up to Form III (12-14 years).

 The program is similar to the Charlotte Mason Institute in that they are secular programs trying to hold to a Charlotte Mason philosophy.

 The Charlotte Mason Institute is a secular Charlotte Mason home education program that operates on a subscription basis.
-It currently costs $250 for the 2020/2021 school year.
-This covers the entire family for all forms, making this a great program for large families.
+It currently costs $260 for the 2022 school year.
+This covers the entire family for all forms, making this an excellent program for large families.

 When asked if they are a Christian program, their answer was, ‘No. Anyone is welcome to use our curriculum.
 We are an educational nonprofit, not a religious institution.’

-Adirondack Learning Academy modifies a traditional curriculum according to a student’s learning needs.
-Parents submit documentation about their children and then Adirondack helps to find the student’s learning style.
-The curriculum is modified accordingly.
+Adirondack Learning Academy modifies a traditional curriculum according to students’ learning needs.
+First, parents submit documentation about their children, and then Adirondack helps find the student’s learning style.
+Finally, the curriculum is modified accordingly.

-As such, this is a great option for student-athletes or children who have a strong preference for a non-mainstream learning style.
+As such, this is an excellent option for student-athletes or children who have a strong preference for a non-mainstream learning style.

 You can find out more about Adirondack Learning Academy in this thorough review.

-This free classical homeschooling curriculum is a recommendation of books you’ll need if you want to study using the classical method.
+This free classical homeschooling curriculum recommends books you’ll need if you want to study using the classical method.
 It seems like a book list with links to relevant books for each Grade.
-This program is not aiming to be a Christian curriculum, however, it contains books which are Christian.
+This program is not aiming to be a Christian curriculum; however, it contains Christian books.
 As such, it would be the most secular classical curriculum on the market today.

-My Homeschool is an Australian Christian homeschooling curriculum modelled after the Charlotte Mason homeschooling method.
-The program is perfect for Australians who want a more relaxed approach to home education compared to what the traditional model offers.
+My Homeschool is an Australian Christian homeschooling curriculum modeled after the Charlotte Mason homeschooling method.
+The program is perfect for Australians who want a more relaxed home education than what the traditional model offers.